 When making a link you should consider giving it a reasonably short (- for neatness) mnemonic Title, related perhaps to the main relevance of this link for you.
 This is often better than pasting the sometimes very unwieldy, lengthy, multi-folder-level- titles that often come with urls (and don't always even describe properly what's inside the link!).
 Then you could either paste that unwieldy url or a section of it into the link Description and also describe what's in the link which may be of interest to yourself in the future and appropriate for later searching.
 (Descriptions popup as "mouseovers" when you hover your curser over the links. to help you identify them quickly.)
 Judicious use of link Titles and Descriptions comprise the main forms of link annotation in Netsso, as well as the title of the desktop on which you place the link and perhaps even a sub-category on that desktop.

 You can also add further annotation to a link by writing a short Note about the link and its content, and placing the Note adjacent to the link on the desktop.
-Where link Descriptions take up to 300 characters, a Note can take up to 3000 characters, more than an A4 page of text.

 Another way to identify the general content of a link or to mark its importance or action-urgency is by selecting an appropriate icon to place in front of the link.
 When a link is being made it usually adopts the icon of the link Type (Login Link, Simple Link, etc) if being made on the desktop, or the link's website origin/source, if being pasted from the internet.
 But the user can over-ride these choices and pick his own icon from the list supplied in Netsso (or even by finding and using his own icon on the internet).
 Do this while making the link on the “Create Link” form, or afterwards by right-clicking the desktop and choosing Edit/View Link.
 The popup dialog offers editing possibilities for the text colour, the font size and style, the icon, as well as the description.